chengkun-wu/PyPubmedText/README.md

 If you are doing biomedical text-mining using MEDLINE abstracts or PMC articles, you might often want to build a corpus of your own.
 You can maintain a local copy of the MEDLINE baseline.
 The baseline is updated on yearly bases.
 You might also want to retrieve the latest.
 PyPubmedText is a wrapper for such purposes.
 It's based on the Entrez package of Biopython.

+Usage: python PyPubmedText.py -f corpus.file -c config.ini
+Note: the corpus file is a mandatory input argument.
+The configuration file is set to be "config.ini" by default.

 == 2013-12-09

 1. Fix the bug brought about by unicode.
 The solution is to check whether a string is in unicode or not, if so, then .encode('utf-8').